cbobed/PartMining/README.md

 # PartMining
-Repository for all the code and resources associated with the paper *Language-Model Based Informed Partition of Databases to Speed Up Pattern Mining*, submitted to VLDB 2024 (pVLDB, vol. 17).
+Repository for all the code and resources associated with the paper *Language-Model Based Informed Partition of Databases to Speed Up Pattern Mining*, submitted to ACM SIGMOD/PODS Conference, 2024.

 ## Content of the repository